 A strong public education system is the cornerstone of our commonwealth.
-I attended public schools and my daughter attends public school.
-Our highly-qualified teachers and classified employees work hard laying the groundwork for our children’s future success and our elected officials ought to do everything they can to ensure our schools have the resources necessary to match that effort.
+I attended public schools and my children both attend public schools in Lexington.
+Our highly-qualified teachers and classified employees work hard laying the groundwork for our children’s future success.
+Our elected officials ought to do everything they can to ensure our schools have the resources necessary to match that effort.
 This includes fully-funding the public pension system so we can not only attract and retain top quality teachers, but we can keep our promise to lifelong educators who have given their lives to teaching and training our kids.

-I stand with Governor Beshear in his call to give all teachers a minimum 5% pay raise this year.
+I stand with Governor Beshear in his call to give all school employees an 11% pay raise.
+A budget surplus coupled with an all time record amount in the rainy day fund means Kentucky has the opportunity to give our educators a raise now.
 It is imperative that Kentucky teachers are paid what they deserve so that we can retain the best and brightest to the field of education.
 We must also look at ways to expand access to high-quality early childhood care and education opportunities, like Universal Pre-K. Studies show that investments in early childhood learning pay dividends as children develop and it’s imperative that we get students started on the right track.

-Access to affordable, high-quality health care should be a right for all Kentuckians And that’s not just the ability to see a doctor when you feel sick, but also the ability to afford necessary prescription medications, preventative care visits, and access to reproductive health care for women.
-It is not the job of the General Assembly to interfere with health care matters that rightfully fall between a doctor and a patient.
+Access to affordable, high-quality health care should be a right for all Kentuckians.
+That’s not just the ability to see a doctor when you feel sick, but also the ability to afford necessary prescription medications, preventative care visits, and access to reproductive health care for women.
+It is not the job of the General Assembly, or any politician, to interfere with health care matters that rightfully fall between a doctor and a patient.
 It must be the legislature’s job, however, to remove barriers to life saving medical care and that’s exactly what I will work to do.

 While progress has been made, sadly discrimination against the LGBTQ+ community is still widespread, affecting people in employment, housing, health care, access to credit, and so many other areas of life.
 In a recent survey, more than a quarter of LGBTQ+ people reported experiencing sexual orientation or gender identity discrimination, causing a significant number of people to avoid public places like stores, restaurants, and even doctors’ offices.
 In Kentucky, urban centers like Lexington and Louisville have led by passing local ordinances, but we need a state law that once and for all bans discrimination based on sexual orientation and gender identity.
-I pledge to stand with the LGBTQ+ community and work toward equality and fairness for all.
+I stood against hate and SB 150 during the 2023 session.
+I spoke out when a fellow member of the house called being a member of the LGBTQ community “a disease“.
+I pledge to always stand with the LGBTQ+ community and work toward equality and fairness for all.

 We must protect and expand voting rights so that everyone — from the college student, to the busy parent juggling kids, to the 9-5 employee with limited time-off, to the shift worker with unpredictable hours — has the opportunity to have their say in our democracy.
 We should not only expand voting hours on Election Day, we need no-excuse early voting for mail-in and drop off ballots.
 We’ve proven during this pandemic that it is possible, while not sacrificing the integrity of our election process.
 The right to vote must be protected and expanded.
 And that includes making it easier to vote for those newly eligible and for those with a criminal record who have served their time.